 We consider backlog to represent orders placed by customers for which goods or services have yet to be delivered.
 Backlog is a meaningful indicator for the Pratt product line of Infrastructure and the Mueller Systems business unit of Technologies.
-Henry Pratt Company manufactures valves and other parts for large projects that typically require design and build specifications.
-The delivery lead time for parts used for these projects can be as long as nine months, and we expect approximately 15% of Henry Pratt Company's backlog at the end of 2018 will not be shipped until beyond 2019.
-Mueller Systems manufactures or sources water meter systems that are sometimes ordered in large quantities with delivery dates over several years, and we expect approximately 21% of Mueller Systems' backlog will not be shipped until beyond 2019.
-Backlog for Henry Pratt Company and Mueller Systems is presented below.
+Pratt products consist of valves and other parts for large projects that typically require design and build specifications.
+The delivery lead time for parts used for these projects can be as long as nine months, and we expect approximately 15% of Pratt's backlog at the end of 2019 will not be shipped until beyond 2020.
+Mueller Systems manufactures or sources water meter systems that are sometimes ordered in large quantities with delivery dates over several years, and we expect approximately 2% of Mueller Systems' backlog will not be shipped until beyond 2020.
+Backlogs for Pratt and Mueller Systems are presented below.